jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-How to make a dictionary with booleans as keys
+how to make a dictionary with booleans as keys
 -------------------------------------------------

 I wonder if it is possible to use :doc:`False </data_structures/booleans/booleans>` or :doc:`True </data_structures/booleans/booleans>` as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys